Click here for a key to the symbols used. An explanation of acronyms may be found at the bottom of the page.

 “…is amended to read as follows: A certain highway now partly constructed by the several counties through which the same passes and by joint highway district number six of the State of California and running substantially along the following lines: Commencing at a point in the Cuyama river valley on the state highway running between Santa Maria, Maricopa, and Bakersfield, and known as [LRN 57] of the state highway system, and running thence SE-ly up the Cuyama river valley to a point in Ventura County; thence S-ly over the Coast Range mountains and through the Santa Barbara national forest to Matilja Hot Springs; thence SE-ly to the city of San Buenaventura.
 The entire length from San Buenaventura (Ventura) to [LRN 57] of the state highway in the Cuyama valley is hereby declared to be, and is hereby constituted, a state highway... provided that said highway shall not become a state highway ... until said highway shall have been fully completed.”

-However, both were repealed in 1935 by the act that created the highway code.
+However, both the 1913 and 1929 statutes were repealed in 1935 by the act that created the highway code.
 In 1915, Chapter 748 did something similar, with an act for the survey, location, and estimate of cost of a state highway from a point on the present located state highway in Kern County S of Bakersfield to the town of Nordhoff, Ventura County.
 Again, this was repealed in 1935 by the act that created the highway code.
 It is possible these early routes were LRN 57, but portions may have shown up in the eventual definition of LRN 138 in 1933.

-The Maricopa-Ventura Highway opened on October 22nd, 1933.
+The Maricopa-Ventura Highway opened on October 22, 1933.

 The first mention of US 399 is found in a letter by the Division of